-Svaneti consists of several small villages, built on the snow-covered mountains slopes and surrounded by a breathtaking scenery of alpine meadows.
+Svaneti consists of several small villages, built on the slopes of the snow-covered mountains and surrounded by a breathtaking scenery of alpine meadows.
 Walking around in these picturesque villages that are dominated by tower-houses, gives you the feeling that you’re thrown back into the European Middle Ages.
-Read more about the Wild Heart of the Caucaus.
+Read more about the Wild Heart of the Caucasus.

 One village truly mesmerized us: Ushguli.
 This village is part of one of the highest inhabited settlements in Europe, at about 2200m above sea level.
 It is very remote, the only road to get there is very rough and bumpy but oh so beautiful!
 The inhabitants live a remote and unique life.
 They ride on horses through the cobblestone streets while pigs, dogs, cows and goats walk next to them on the little paths.
 It feels like time stood still there!
 Watch this video to see what I mean.
 Unfortunately it’s also the most touristic village in the area (Mestia not included) but there are plenty of other villages in the area that not many tourists visit.

 You can go from Tbilisi to Zugdidi by train and you can opt for the night train (8 hours) or day train (5,5 hours) – check here the schedule.
 Tickets cost between 16 and 21GEL.